 “Every year we identify sites that are serious risks to public health and the environment,” said EPA regional administrator Ron Curry.
 “Cleaning hazardous waste in our communities and returning properties to environmental and economic vitality will improve quality of life for the affected communities.”

 If not addressed, the plume could threaten drinking water sources for Roswell residents.

-EPA regularly works to identify companies or people responsible for the contamination at a site, and requires them to conduct or pay for the cleanup.
+Moreover, the EPA regularly works to identify companies or people responsible for the contamination at a site and requires them to conduct or pay for the cleanup.
 For the newly listed sites without viable potentially responsible parties, EPA will investigate the extent of the contamination before assessing how best to treat it.

 The NPL contains the nation’s most serious uncontrolled or abandoned hazardous waste sites.
-The list serves as the basis for prioritizing both enforcement actions and long-term EPA Superfund cleanup funding; only sites on the NPL are eligible for such funding.
+Additionally, the list is the basis for prioritizing enforcement actions and long-term EPA Superfund cleanup funding; only sites on the NPL are eligible for such funding.
 A site’s listing neither imposes a financial obligation on EPA nor assigns liability to any party.

 Federal Register notices and supporting documents for the final and proposed sites: http://www.epa.gov/superfund/sites/npl/current.htm